pivotal/docs-tap/getting-started.md

 Usage of the `--service-ref` flag instructs Tanzu Application Platform to bind the Application Workload to the service provided in the ref.
 Note that here we are not passing a service ref to the `RabbitmqCluster` Service Instance directly, but rather to the Resource Claim (which itself has successfully claimed the `RabbitmqCluster` Service Instance).
 Refer back to the earlier diagram for an explanation as to why.

-Once the Workloads are ready, visit the URL of the `spring-sensors-consumer-web` Application and confirm that sensor data (passing from the `spring-sensors-producer` Workload to the `create spring-sensors-consumer-web` Workload via our RabbitmqCluster Service Instance) is displayed.
+After the Workloads are ready, visit the URL of the `spring-sensors-consumer-web` Application and confirm that sensor data (passing from the `spring-sensors-producer` Workload to the `create spring-sensors-consumer-web` Workload using our RabbitmqCluster Service Instance) is displayed.

 ### <a id="stk-walkthrough-6-summary"></a> Walkthrough Summary